Frederick Turnovsky

-Frederick Turnovsky ONZ OBE (28 December 1916 – 12 December 1994) was a notable New Zealand manufacturer, entrepreneur, advocate for the arts and community leader.
+Frederick Turnovsky ONZ OBE (28 December 1916 – 12 December 1994) was a New Zealand manufacturer, entrepreneur, advocate and community leader.
 He was born in Prague, Bohemia in 1916.

 Early life

 Turnovsky was the second son of Max Turnovsky and Caroline Weiser.
 Max was a jeweller and of Jewish ethnicity.
 Turnovsky was bilingual in Czech and German and attended a German-speaking school.
 At school he also learnt English and French.
 His interest in music began when he was seven and attended his first opera.

 At 16, while a school a Realgymnasium pupil, Turnovsky joined the youth wing of the German-speaking section of the Social Democratic Party.
 He was elected to executive positions in the party and was prominent in the unsuccessful efforts to persuade leading France and Britain to intervene against Hitler.
-In March 1939 he fled to London after being advised that the Gestapo were after him.
+In March 1939, he fled to London after being advised that the Gestapo were after him.

 New Zealand

-On 27 June 1939 he married Liselotte Felicitas Wodaková at Hampstead and in December 1939 they left for Wellington, New Zealand.
+On 27 June 1939, he married Liselotte Felicitas Wodaková at Hampstead and in December 1939 they left for Wellington, New Zealand.
 Arriving in January 1940 Turnovsky undertook casual employment.
 Founding the Tatra Leather Goods Company he manufactured and sold watch straps.
 The success of this venture led to a number of successful manufacturing ventures.
 Turnovsky was thought to be the first resident New Zealander to become a member of Lloyd's, the British insurance underwriters.

 Tatra was one of the largest makers of soft leather goods in Australasia by the mid 1960s and in 1966 was a government Export Award in 1966.
 Turnovsky represented the New Zealand Manufacturers Federation at the National Development Conference (1968–69) and was its president(1972–73 and 1979–80).
 He was appointed to the Manufacturing Development Council, was a member of trade missions to Pacific states (1971) and China (1973).
 He led a delegation of manufacturers to Canberra (1973), and was honorary consul for Mexico (1973–81).

 Because of his Social-Democrat beliefs, as chairman of the Development Finance Corporation from 1973 to 1976, he gave weight to social objectives as well as sound business procedures in the corporation's funding of new business ventures.